sallyca530/Python-API-Challenge/README.md

     city_data_df = pd.read_csv("output_data/cities.csv")

 ### Create a map that displays a point for every city in the `city_data_df` DataFrame.
-The size of the point should be the humidity in each city.
+The size of the point is the humidity in each city.

     # Configure the map plot_1
     map_plot_1 = city_data_df.hvplot.points(